MERIDIAN 2-3 year follow up study

 Finally, the central MERIDIAN study team will look closely at cases of babies diagnosed with isolated, mild ventriculomegaly during the original study and assess their development (Project 3), using data obtained from Project 2.
 This element of the study requires no input from hospital staff or participants.

 The purpose of this follow-up study is to improve and refine our estimates of diagnostic accuracy and prognosis using data available when the children of the MERIDIAN cohort are aged 2-3 years.
-To avoid causing emotional upset or distress by contacting the family of a deceased child we will be using data from the Health and Social Care Information Centre.
-Where the parents have agreed to be contacted for future follow up about their child’s development we will provide the Health and Social Care Information Centre with the date of birth, NHS number and unique participant ID number of the children in our study.
+To avoid causing emotional upset or distress by contacting the family of a deceased child we will be using data from NHS digital (previously known as the Health and Social Care Information Centre).
+Where the parents have agreed to be contacted for future follow up about their child’s development the research team at the University of Sheffield will provide NHS digital with the date of birth, NHS number and unique participant ID number of the children in our study.
 They will then return to us the unique participant ID number along with the fact of death, where applicable.
 We will not make contact with the family of a deceased child.

 If you are a member of the MERIDIAN cohort, and would like to opt out of your data being collected, please contact the Study Manager, Cara Mooney on the details provided below.